MyLibrary Screen

 This is the main list view that shows the audio tracks - it has a number of columns which relate to various meta-data fields, eg: Artist, Title, Year, Duration, Style, ISRC, FileName, Cue Points and so on...
 Columns can be re-sized and re-arranged to suit your preference.

 When you load a folder, M3U file or drag 'n' drop from Windows, the information will be read according to the Read settings in the Config - JMD stores everything - and is preferred.
-This allows you to easily match-up matching filenames as well as identify duplicate files later on (useful if you are importing lots of compilation albums where overlaps are possible).
+This allows you to easily match-up duplicate filenames to identify duplicate files (useful if you are importing lots of compilation albums where overlaps are possible).

 IMPORTANT!
-Any changes made to tracks using the Mass Changer are NOT saved until you Export to your chosen file/tag format - This can be useful if you wish to make a temporary change (such as a re-numbering of Carts for a 2nd station) but wish to retain your own settings.
+Any changes made to tracks using the Mass Changer are NOT saved, unless the Database is enabled, until you Export to your chosen file/tag format - This can be useful if you wish to make a temporary change (such as a re-numbering of Carts for a 2nd station) but wish to retain your own settings.

-Durations are 00:00 until you set a Segue point - this is to easily show which audio files have been "processed" by you.
+Durations are 0 on new items (unless you set the "Get Durations" option in the Configuration ) until you set a Segue point - this is to easily show which audio files have been "processed" by you.

 See the Library Actions section for details on what you can do with a list of tracks.

-The Playout Export... menu allows for quick-access to the professional playout system exports.
+The Playout Export... menu allows for quick-access to the professional playout system exports but is also available via a right-click.

 Preview Player

-Plays the currently selected item - you can also jump to the Intro, Hook and Segue points plus End Mon (last 15 seconds).
+Plays the currently selected item from the list (or QuickFind window)- you can also jump to Intro 1/2/3, Hook and Segue points plus End Mon (end-of-file recap).

 Clicking the Seek buttons while holding CTRL will double the increment value.